Grand Qigong Master Pang Ming Before & After 2000

 Most people start qigong because they had body health issues or mental health issues.
 You have to understand that qigong healing is just at the surface level.
 Because in Pang’s latest books, he quoted more than a dozen times that 悟后真修, which means that real practice starts after self-realization.

-In 2018, Onenergy founder, one of Pang Lao Shi’s former students, Master Dai, as well as Onenergy coach Delphine Zhu met Dr. Pang Ming Laoshi in person in Beijing China.
+In 2018, the Onenergy founder, Pang’s two-year-qigong-teacher-program student, Master Dai, and Onenergy coach Delphine Zhu met Dr. Pang Ming in person in Beijing, China.
 Pang encouraged Master Dai to innovate Qigong teaching and bring Qigong wisdom to more people.